dev-ay/The-Tech-Academy-Projects/liveproject/README.md

 # Live Project

 ## Introduction
 For my final project at The Tech Academy, I worked with a development team of my peers on a full-scale MVC/MVVM social media/traveling app in C#.
 It was a great opportunity to take on a legacy code base, see how the code was laid out, fix bugs, and add requested features.
 I saw first-hand how an app can evolve over time and outgrow some of the early choices the original developers made while building it.
 When changing direction on big decisions would require a larger rewrite that the client does not have time for, I saw how good developers can pick up what was there and make the best of the situation to deliver a quality product.
 We worked together as a team to learn the quirks of how the application was first written and how we could work within those constraints to still deliver the desired what was asked of us.
-During the two-week project I worked on a few [back end stories](#back-end-stories) that I am very proud of.
-Because much of the site had already been built, there was also a good deal of [front end stories](#front-end-stories) that needed to be completed, all of varying degrees of difficulties.
+During the two-week project, I worked on several [back end stories](#back-end-stories) that I am very proud of.
+Because much of the site had already been built, there were also a good deal of [front end stories](#front-end-stories) and UX improvements that needed to be completed, all of varying degrees of difficulty.
 We shared the stories available so that everyone on the team would have a chance to work on some front end and some back end content.
 Over the two week sprint I also had the opportunity to work on some other project management and team programming [skills](#other-skills-learned) that I'm confident I will use again and again on future projects.

+Below are descriptions of the stories I worked on, along with code snippets and navigation links.
+I also have some full code files in this repo for one of the larger functionalities I implemented--enabling site administrators to view information about flagged content.
+This includes the method I contributed to the [Controller](https://github.com/jhunschejones/The-Tech-Academy-Projects/blob/master/liveproject/Code/AdminController_FlaggedContentMethod.cs), as well as the [ViewModel](https://github.com/jhunschejones/The-Tech-Academy-Projects/blob/master/liveproject/Code/AdminFlagViewModel.cs) and [View](https://github.com/jhunschejones/The-Tech-Academy-Projects/blob/master/liveproject/FlaggedContent.cshtml) I built.

 ## Back End Stories
 * [Fixing Assignment Bug](#fixing-assignment-bug)